JelleKUL/algorithms-course-student/README.md

 # algorithms-course-student
-The working files for the Algorithms course taught at the KU Leuven
+The working files for the Algorithms course taught at the KU Leuven.
+This file will go over all the steps to properly install the programs and files.

 ## 1. Getting Started